m-hasnain-h/REER-Calculator/README.md

 ## Why This Project Matters

-This wasn't a toy exercise — it was built to answer a real question a manager needed answered, using publicly available data, and it was validated against the actual number a country's central bank publishes.
-It demonstrates the full lifecycle of a data project: sourcing messy real-world data, catching and fixing conceptual (not just syntax) errors, and validating the output against ground truth before trusting it for a business decision.
+This project shows that by using publicly available data, one can create economic models that can be validated against the data published by a country's own central bank.
+It goes through the full cycle of a data project: sourcing clutered real-world data, catching and fixing errors, and validating the output against trusted sources before using it for a business decision.